idaholab/HYBRID/README.md

 To assess the economics of the system, an optimization procedure is varying different parameters of the system and tries to find the minimal cost of electricity production.

+HYBRID is a collection of a transient process models developed in the Modelica langauage capable of representing the physical dynamics of various integrated energy systems and processes.
+The models are developed in a modular way so as to allow users to quickly assemble and test various configurations and control systems.

 Currently,the HYBRID repository is based on:

 RAVEN : RAVEN v 1.1 (and newer).
 See [GITHUB WEBSITE](https://github.com/idaholab/raven)